The Best Books Set in High School or College For Fall 2023

 At a prestigious private school in New England, a group of kids known as “The Players” rule the school.
 They get top grades, get into the best schools, and rule the social scene.

-But when one of the girls in the group is murdered, her best friend Jill begins to investigate who the real murder is and just how dark their privileged world really is.
+But when one of the girls in the group is murdered, her best friend Jill begins to investigate who the real murderer is and just how dark their privileged world really is.
+As books about secret societies go, this one will definitely make you think and is a must-read from mystery books.

 The adolescent angle leaves room for error in Holmes’ deductive reasoning skills.
 Watson is also a more fleshed-out character that has deductive reasoning skills of his own.
 The novel wraps up nicely and the characters solve the mystery leaving enough open ends to allow for a sequel.